aster-hu/blog/_posts/2020-06-18-MacOS Disk Utility.md

 ### The Unmount Issue

-This post doesn't have anything to do with programming, per se, but I still want to share it in case anybody run into the similar issue.
+This post doesn't have anything to do with programming, per se, but I still want to share it in case anybody run into similar issue.

 The issue happened when I tried to erase/repair the disk in Disk Utility during Recovery Mode.
 No matter what option chose, it just shew an error message